georgestephanis/WordUp/README.md

 ### File Upload Methods

-**Method 1: Drag & Drop**
+**Method 1: Drag & Drop to Menu Bar**

 1. Take a screenshot or select any image file
 2. Drag the file onto the WordUp icon in the menu bar
+3. The menu will open automatically showing the drop area
+4. Drop the file onto the menu content
-3. The file uploads automatically and the media URL is copied to your clipboard
+5. The file uploads automatically and the media URL is copied to your clipboard

 **Method 2: Upload Files Button**